 Version Number Date Summary of changes 1 June 2020 New Policy to supplement the updated Board Rule.
 2 September 2020 Updates to reflect mandatory reporting requirements and the identification and mitigation of associated risks.
 3 April 2022 Revision to reflect changes in legislation and requirement for all directors, employees, contractors and volunteers to have Working With Children Checks.
 4 November 2022 Updated to reflect the new Victorian Child Safe Standards as provided in the Child Wellbeing and Safety (Child Safe Standards Compliance and Enforcement) Amendment Act 2021 (Vic).
+5 July 2024 Updated to reflect changes to the definition of employee in the Reportable Conduct Scheme and accountabilities.

-Owner: Associate Director Human Resources

-Authorisation: Chief Executive

-Page 9 of 11
+Owner: Associate Director Human Resources Operations Revision: V5 Authorisation: Chief Executive Page 9 of 11 Date: July 2024

-Revision: V4

-Date: November 2022